 P171L18

 The MSDU Buffer Size field indicates the number of buffers available for this particular TID.
-Each buffer is capable of holding the number of octets equal to the maximum supported MSDU size as indicated in the Segmentation and Reassembly Capability field of the STA’s EDMG Capabilities element.
+Each buffer is capable of holding the number of octets equal to the maximum supported MSDU or A-MSDU size as indicated in the Segmentation and Reassembly Capability field of the STA’s EDMG Capabilities element.

 The MPDU Buffer Size field indicates the number of buffers available for this particular TID.
-Each buffer is capable of holding a number of octets equal to the maximum supported MSDU size, without SAR agreement, for a DMG PPDU as indicated in Table 9-25 or to the last value agreed between the peers via an ADDTS Request and Response frame exchange for this TID, if any.
+Each buffer is capable of holding a number of octets equal to the maximum MPDU size, as indicated in Table 9-25 for a DMG PPDU or to the last value of the of Maximum MSDU Size field of the TSPEC element agreed between the peers via an ADDTS Request and Response frame exchange for this TID, plus any security encapsulation overhead, plus MAC header and FCS.

 10.69.1 General